teresa-zou/practices/README.md

 # practices

 Repository for testing my Git/GitHub setup
+This is a line from Rstudio